U.S. entrepreneur who flew to space with actor William Shatner dies in plane crash | Entertainment

 Medical research entrepreneur Glen de Vries, who flew to space last month with actor William Shatner aboard a rocketship operated by Jeff Bezos' Blue Origin, died in a small plane crash in New Jersey, state police said on Friday.
 The plane crashed on Thursday in Sussex County, New Jersey, just northwest of New York City, police said, adding that De Vries, 49, and another man aboard the aircraft, Thomas Fischer, 54, were killed.

 The Federal Aviation Administration (FAA) is investigating the crash, according to state police.
-"We are devastated to hear of the sudden passing of Glen de Vries.
-He brought so much life and energy to the entire Blue Origin team and to his fellow crewmates," Blue Origin said on Twitter.
+"Such a tragic loss.
+Warm and full of life, Glen made us laugh and lit up the room.
+He was a visionary, and an innovator – a true leader," Blue Origin founder Jeff Bezos said on Twitter, adding he was "heartbroken".

 De Vries, an instrument-rated private pilot and founder of the clinical research company Medidata Solutions, soared to space last month in a suborbital joyride aboard the New Shepard rocketship of astro-tourism venture Blue Origin, riding along with three other civilian crew members.
 The most notable of the four New Shepard passengers was Shatner, the 90-year-old actor best known for his role as Captain James T. Kirk on the original 1960s television show "Star Trek."
 The Oct.
 13 launch made Shatner the oldest person ever to fly into space.